Equipment Financing and Leasing & Related Legal Concerns

 Financing agreements can include a wide variety of terms.
 Some of the most common components of a financing agreement include the term of the loan, interest rates, prepayment penalties, and foreclosure proceedings.
 Most loans in the United States are fixed-rate, which means that the amount of interest the borrower must repay over the lifetime of the loan remains the same.
 Some loans impose variable interest rates, which means that the interest rate fluctuates over time, typically according to predetermined intervals.

-There are some tax options that apply to equipment leasing and financing.
-For example, Tax Code Section 179 entitles a company to make a deduction for new and used equipment up to $25,000, including equipment purchased according to a lease or financing agreement.
+Tax Code Section 179 entitles a company to a deduction for new and used equipment up to $25,000, including equipment purchased according to a lease or financing agreement.
 This provision is intended to help businesses build their inventory and increase their capital.